Root Canal Therapy in Middletown, NJ

 Dr. Sukumar also utilizes rotary endodontics, which employs an electric handpiece to remove the infection from within your tooth.
 This makes the procedure much more comfortable and efficient for our patients, and most are surprised at how easy root canal therapy can be.

-Avoiding Root Canal Therapy
+Avoiding Root Canal Therapy in the 07748 Area

 Believe it or not, many root canals can actually be avoided with regular cleaning and checkups.
 Dr. Sukumar screens you for tooth decay and cavities at every checkup, and early detection allows you to treat tooth decay with a less invasive and costly procedure such as a dental filling.
 Your hygienist will remove the plaque buildup that causes decay during your cleaning.